-- Make notes of topics that you tend to forget quickly.
+- Make notes on topics that you tend to forget quickly.
 Stick it on the walls or furniture that you look at more often and revise some of it every day.

-- Topics like Morphology of plants, animal, and plant diversity are vital for NEET.
+- Topics like Morphology of plants, animals, and plant diversity are vital for NEET.

 - Genetics and biotechnology constitute a major portion too in NEET.
 First, grasp the concept and then practice as much as you can.

-- Topics like animal physiology and plant physiology and ecology must be revised in the end.
+- Topics like animal physiology and plant physiology and ecology must be revised at the end.

 - In Organic Chemistry, learn how reactions proceed at each step, the concept involved, conversions and make sure that you memorize all named reactions very well.

 - Understand the concepts like acidity, basicity, strength, and practice last years’ papers for questions based on them.